blanalicie/resize-thumbnail/README.md

 ## Usage

+### Run by Commandline

 - Run resize_thumbnail.py with thumbnail image file path.
   - `ex.) python resize_thumbnail.py /path/to/source-thumbnail-image.png`

+- Then thumbnail images (for Youtube and Twitter) will be generated in the same directory as the original image.

+### Run by Drag & Drop (Windows only)

+- On Explorer, Drag and Drop the thumbnail image file into resize_thumbnail.cmd.

 - Then thumbnail images (for Youtube and Twitter) will be generated in the same directory as the original image.